 The glass door on the front of the toaster allows you to watch the browning process.
 Admittedly, this is a bit of a novelty design.
 As soon as you become familiar with your toaster, you’ll likely keep the same settings and won’t need to use the glass window all that often.
-But it’s nice while you learn the sweet-spot settings or if you live in a household where there’s a variety of toast preferences.
+But it’s nice while you discover the sweet-spot settings or if you live in a household where there’s a variety of toast preferences.

 The toaster has just one slot, even though it is long enough to fit two slices of bread.
 If you have two pieces of longer bread – such as sourdough – you might not be able to fit more than one slice in the slot at a time.

-This toaster could get an award for the best-looking, but we also enjoyed the way the Smeg warms bagels.
-It looks great on the countertop and comes in a handful of colors, and it makes great toasted bagels.
-However, it didn’t test well when it came to toasting bread.
+This toaster is more than great looking, we also enjoyed the way the Smeg warms bagels.
+It looks great on the countertop and comes in a handful of colors, although it’s quite expensive for a two slice toaster.